mtumilowicz/linux-terminal-bash-workshop/README.md

 ## preface
 * goals of this workshops
+    1. introduction to linux filesystem
+        * files
+        * directories
+        * permissions
+        * symbolic links
+        * hard links
+    1. introduction to command line
+        * standard commands with examples
+        * data streams (with redirection)
+    1. workshop tasks are in `workshop` file and the answers are in `answers` file

 ## linux filesystem
 * file is a collection of data items stored on disk